r1cebank/yaas/README.md

 ## Overview

-AAS is a complete ready-to-use asset server that support file versioning as well as data manipulation
+YAAS is a complete ready-to-use asset server that support file versioning as well as data manipulation

 ##### Example `http://localhost:3939/rai/261671.jpeg?scale=0.5&crop=[200,200]`
 (this will get the jpeg named `261671` and apply 0.5 scale and crop 200x200 pixels from the center)